corkami/collisions/README.md

 Theoretical limitations and workarounds:
 - the *Application* segment should in theory right after the *Start of Image* marker.
   In practice, this is not necessary, so our collision can be generic: the only limitation is the size of the smallest image.
-- a comment's length is stored on 2 bytes, so the amount it can store is limited to it's limited to 65536 bytes (something like a 400x400 photo)
+- a comment's length is stored on two bytes, so the amount it can store is limited to it's limited to 65536 bytes (something like a 400x400 photo)
   To jump over another image, its *Entropy Coded Segment* needs to be split to scans smaller than this, either by storing the image as progressive (easy, but limited), either by using *JPEGTran* and custom scans definition.

-So an MD5 collision of 2 arbitrary JPGs is *instant*, and needs no chosen-prefix collision, just UniColl.
+So an MD5 collision of two arbitrary JPGs is *instant*, and needs no chosen-prefix collision, just UniColl.

 With the [script](scripts/jpg.py):
 ```